TrevorSeitz/progroc-labs/0-pytest-selenium/README.md

   - Navigates to google.com
   - Clicks the search bar
   - Enters a search term of your choice
-  - Clicks the search button
+  - Presses the `ENTER` key and waits a little for the search results to load
   - Closes the Selenium chromedriver window

 _Note:_ To run your script, you can either `./test_google.py` or `python test_google.py`.
 Make sure your conda environment is activated!